balena-io/docs/pages/wifi.md

 ### Known Working Devices

+* [Pi Hut USB WiFi Adapter][pi-hut-usb] - Small form-factor and works right out of the box!
 * [TP-Link Nano Router][nano-router] - Though this isn't strictly a wifi adapter, it does enable you to connect to wifi network using the ethernet port of the Pi and is known to work correctly with Resin.io.
 As a result no further